Katharina Fleiner

 Welcome!

-I was also part of the Swiss National Science Foundation project “Evaluating the Pursuit of International Development Norms through Peer Review” with Dr. Simone Dietrich and Dr. Alice Iannantuoni.
-Our work tracks the development of aid norms in the OECD’s Development Assistance Committee and the ways such disseminate to domestic aid bureaucracies through the organization’s work and, in particular, its peer review process.
+Between 2020 and 2024, I also conducted research on the Swiss National Science Foundation project “Evaluating the Pursuit of International Development Norms through Peer Review” with Dr. Simone Dietrich and Dr. Alice Iannantuoni.
+Our work tracks the development of aid norms in the OECD’s Development Assistance Committee and their disseminate to domestic aid bureaucracies.

 Interests